PRP for pain management

 What are the contraindications for the procedure?

-- Have a medical condition that could worsen or spread with injections, such as an active infection, a metastatic disease, or certain skin diseases
+- Medical conditions that could worsen or spread with injections, such as an active infection, a metastatic disease, or certain skin diseases

 - Have certain blood and bleeding disorders